Reviews Report

 - Collision insurance: Collision insurance pays for a driver’s vehicle repairs after an accident.
 It also applies to accidents with stationary objects and rollovers.

-- Comprehensive insurance: Comprehensive insurance pays for a vehicle’s repairs after a non-collision incident, like a flood, fire, theft, vandalism, falling objects, and hail storms.
+- Comprehensive insurance: Comprehensive insurance pays for a vehicle’s repairs after a non-collision incident, like a flood, fire, theft, vandalism, falling objects, hail storms, and most animal-collision damage; many drivers also pair this with glass coverage.

 - Roadside assistance: Roadside assistance covers the cost of battery replacement, fuel delivery, extrication, locksmith services, tire changing, and towing (within a certain mileage) if the vehicle breaks down.